 103. Leaving Home Ain’t Easy (May), Jazz, 1978

-Audaciously positioned between the viciousness of Death On Two Legs and the driving I’m In Love With My Car, ‘Lazing…’ is yet another deliciously camp and bohemian slice of Freddie whimsy.
+Audaciously positioned between the viciousness of Death on Two Legs and the driving I’m in Love with My Car, this is yet another deliciously camp and bohemian slice of Freddie whimsy.

 101. In Only Seven Days (Deacon), Jazz, 1978